etcipnja/MLH/README.md

 Weather reading is taken from my other farmware "Netatmo".
 Please note that MLH doesn't call Netatmo explicitly.
 I recommend to create a sequence like "Water All" and call Netatmo and MLH from there one after another.

-iWatering skips the watering today if
+iWatering skips the watering today if:
+- plant was already watered today
 - there was a rain today >1mm
 - there was a rain yesterday >10mm
 - there was a rain 2 days ago >20mm